Kagaminara/taaontia-sharp/DiscordBot/Docs/Models.md

 - `fight - [fk Combat]` Related fight
 - `type - [EFightEventType]` Type of event, described by the `EFightEventType` enum
 - `value - [number]` The amount of whatever thing (related to `type`)

+# Ideas

+Remove events completely, and have a "stat" tables that auto-update with each actions